Tasty Recipes for the Home Cook

 Description

-I had to give this Grandma Yearwood’s Coconut Cake a try when I first saw it.
-This rich, moist, and coconutty cake is made with vanilla wafers crumbs and topped with a lemon coconut glaze.
+I had to try Grandma Yearwood’s Coconut Cake when I first saw it.
+This rich, moist, and coconutty cake is made with vanilla wafer crumbs and topped with a lemon coconut glaze.
 It’s simply amazing!

 Ingredients